Chad's president set to extend his 30-year rule | DW | 09.04.2021

-President Idris Deby Itno has ruled Chad since toppling the dictator Hissene Habre in 1990.
+President Idriss Deby Itno has ruled Chad since toppling the dictator Hissene Habre in 1990.
 Critics say his cunning and ruthless approach has helped him become one of the world's longest-serving leaders.

 At least 7.3 million people are expected to vote in Chad's presidential election on Sunday.

 Ten candidates appear on the ballot paper.
-However, three of them have withdrawn from the race, citing intimidation and an "already rigged election" in favor of President Marshal Idris Deby Itno.
+However, three of them have withdrawn from the race, citing intimidation and an "already rigged election" in favor of President Marshal Idriss Deby Itno.

 Deby came to power in the oil-rich African nation in 1990 through a military coup that removed Hissene Habre from office.
 He has maintained his grip on power since then, winning all five times he ran for office.